himanshuagrawal18/NLP-AutomaticTicketClassification/README.md

-# Automatic_Ticket_Classification
+# Automatic Ticket Classification

-Automatic Ticket Classification NLP
+Model which classify customer service complaints and segregates them into relevant category using NLP and Topic modeling techniques.